JakeKandell/NBA-Predict/README.md

 # NBA-Predict
 Predicts Daily NBA Games Using a Logistic Regression Model in Python

+# Model
+The model uses eight factors scraped from stats.nba.com to determine the predicted result of an NBA game.
+Each stat is adjusted to per 100 possessions to ensure pace has no impact on the predictions.

+* Home Team
+* Win Percentage
+* Rebounds
+* Turnovers
+* Plus Minus
+* Offensive Rating
+* Defensive Rating
+* True Shooting Percentage

 # Usage
 1. Open nbaPredict.py
 2. Edit the call to makeInterpretPrediction with desired date of games, season, and start date of season